-Major gun safety group endorses Joe Biden’s presidential bid
+Major gun safety groups endorse Joe Biden’s presidential bid

 “You can’t confine yourself to just what somebody says they’ll do in the future.
 You have to look at what they’ve done in the past,” he said.
 “Unquestionably, Joe is a person who’s dedicated much of his life to the issue of gun safety.”

-Feinblatt cited Biden’s support for a 1993 gun safety bill known as the Brady Bill that established background checks and a waiting period to buy most firearms as well as his opposition to measures that would shield gun manufacturers from lawsuits over misuse of their guns.
+Feinblatt cited Biden’s support for the 1993 Brady Bill, which established background checks and a waiting period to buy most firearms, as well as Biden’s opposition to measures that would shield gun manufacturers from lawsuits over misuse of their guns.
 He also pointed to Biden’s work on the Violence Against Women Act, which included some gun control provisions.

 During his tenure in the House and the Senate, Sanders opposed the Brady Bill and supported bills that would give gun manufacturers immunity from lawsuits.
 His position on gun control issues has shifted, and he now has a D-minus rating from the National Rifle Association.